 Where will your club meet to train?
 Where will you play your home matches?

 If you're in England, Pitchfinder is a database of pitches you can hire in your area.
-Playfinder claims to cover the UK and, whilst it has some places here in Wales, it's not a comprehensive site.
-Still, it may be great for your local area, so give it a try.
+Playfinder claims to cover the UK and, whilst it has some places in Wales, it's not a comprehensive.
+Still, it may be great for your local area, so why not give it a try?

 8. Define your match and training days

-You'll need to discuss with your team which day(s) you'll get together to train, and how often your players can make it, being mindful of any conditions that may limit their endurance.
+You'll need to discuss with your team which day(s) you'll get together to train, and how often your players can make it.
+Be mindful of any conditions that may limit their endurance.

 9. Complete your registration